zhangmx1997/fse21-jsisolate-artifact/README.md

 Unfortunately, as Chromium follows a complex logic for tracking the string positions, sometimes we may fail to capture the precise start and end positions.
 Therefore, in rare cases, JSIsolate will misclassify a static script as a dynamic one, which may cause compatibility issues.

-Nevertheless, the problem is a known issue with Chromium (see chromium/src/third_party/blink/renderer/core/script/script_loader.cc line 400).
+Nevertheless, the problem is a known issue with Chromium (see chromium/src/third_party/blink/renderer/core/script/script_loader.cc line 400 in version version 71.0.3578.98).
 And we observe very rare problematic cases, i.e., 1 (http://www.china.com.cn) out of the top 100.
 We leave this as a future work to fix the problem.

 ## Contact ##